Randy Bachman: Personal life

 Bachman's first marriage was to Lorayne Stevenson (1966 to 1977).
 With Stevenson, Bachman had six children.
 His son, Tal Bachman, is a recording artist best known for his 1999 top-20 hit song "She's So High".
-His daughter Lorelei Bachman is also a writer/musician.
-He then was married to Denise McCann from 1982 to 2011, and they had one child.
-They resided on Salt Spring Island, British Columbia, Canada.
+His daughter Lorelei Bachman is also a writer and musician.
+He was later married to Denise McCann from 1982 to 2011, and they had one child.
+They resided in Salt Spring Island, British Columbia, Canada.
 Bachman and McCann separated in 2011.

-During his early Guess Who years, Bachman's Mormon religious beliefs conflicted with the sex, drugs and rock 'n' roll lifestyle of the other band members.
+Bachman converted to his wife's Mormon religion in 1966, when he married her at 23.
+During his early Guess Who years, Bachman's Mormon beliefs conflicted with the sex, drugs and rock 'n' roll lifestyle of the other band members.
 His son Tal Bachman later renounced the religion.
+Randy Bachman left the religion shortly afterwards, stating: "(My) son, who is a scholar, pointed out things to me that were incorrect, not true, legend.”

 Bachman has struggled with obesity.
-He originally lost 60 pounds from 380 lb by diet and exercise.
+He originally lost 60 pounds by diet and exercise after previously weighing 380 pounds.
 He became aware of the threat his obesity posed to his health during a performance at Winnipeg Stadium for the 1999 Pan American Games, realizing that his weight-induced back and knee pain was making touring impossible.

 During an extended ground time following the September 11, 2001 attacks, Bachman began overeating again.
 At his next physical after the tour, his physician told him he was morbidly obese.
 He asked, "Doesn't morbid mean death?"
 The physician told him of the risks he faced as a result of his obesity.
-Bachman remembered that Carnie Wilson, the daughter of his friend Brian Wilson of The Beach Boys, had successfully lost weight using bariatric surgery, and sought out her surgeon to help him.
-Following surgery, he lost 155 pounds by 2006, reaching his 225 lb target weight.
+Bachman remembered that Carnie Wilson, the daughter of his friend Brian Wilson of the Beach Boys, had successfully lost weight using bariatric surgery, and sought out her surgeon to help him.
+Following surgery, he lost 155 pounds by 2006, reaching his 225-pound target weight.

 Bachman also had a successful operation on his shoulder in November 2007 to repair a torn rotator cuff, which he has blamed on his decades-long use of heavy guitars.

-Bachman has 26 grandchildren and 4 great-grandchildren.
+Bachman has 28 grandchildren and 6 great-grandchildren.

 Bachman is a member of the Canadian charity Artists Against Racism.

 In January 2023, Bachman announced on Twitter that his younger brother Robbie had died, but he did not specify a cause of death.
 In the statement, he also paid tribute to Jeff Beck, who died two days earlier, saying "maybe Jeff Beck needs a drummer!"

 In May 2023, he announced in a tweet the deaths of his brothers Gary and Tim "in quick succession since the pandemic," leaving Randy as the only living member among the four Bachman brothers.

+In 2021, his 1957 Gretsch 6120 Chet Atkins guitar, which had been stolen from a hotel room in the Toronto area 45 years before, was found in Japan using facial recognition software.
+The guitar was in the possession of a Japanese musician named Takeshi, and Bachman subsequently travelled to Japan to trade another guitar of the same model.